SamuelRahwa/Time-Series-and-Neural-Network-Modeling-for-Stock-Prices/README.md

 # Data

-* I used 6 years of historical stock prices from Yahoo Finance and the Alpha Vantage Api for The Coca-Cola Company (KO) and American Airlines (AAL).
+* I used 6 years of historical adjusted closing stock prices for The Coca-Cola Company (KO) and American Airlines (AAL).

     - Only the Adjusted Closing Price for both Time Series Models and Neural Networks.
         * Volume will be the exogenous variable for the Time Series Models.